Written and copyright © 2011-2013 by Thomas N. Bulkowski. All rights reserved. Revised October 14, 2011.

 For a single bust, look for:

-- Price must confirm the triple bottom by closing above the top of the triple bottom.
-See the ID Guidelines for more information.
-That occurs at H in the figure.
+- Price must confirm the triple top by closing below the bottom of the triple top.

-- Price then closes below the bottom of the triple bottom (D).
+- Price rises and closes above the top of the triple top.

-- Price continues dropping at least 10% (the drop from A to E) before either closing above the top of the triple bottom or rising by more than 20% from a valley (not shown in the figure).
+- Price continues rising at least 10% before either closing below the bottom of the triple top or dropping by more than 20% from a peak.

 For a double bust, look for these elements.